-- A. Workplace violence or domestic violence affecting the workplace is strictly prohibited.
-The behavior does not need to be directed at a specific person to be a violation of this policy. - B. WSCJTC is committed to providing a work environment in which staff and students are safe from harm.
-All staff and students will take seriously the problem of workplace violence and domestic violence.
-Staff and students must conduct themselves in a manner that promotes a safe, secure, and violence-free work environment.
-WSCJTC will take reasonable steps to foster and promote a safe and secure workplace environment for all agency staff and students.

-- C. WSCJTC is committed to providing support and assistance to staff who are victims of domestic violence.
+A. Workplace Violence or Domestic Violence affecting the Workplace is strictly prohibited.
+The behavior does not need to be directed at a specific person to be a violation of this policy.

+- B. WSCJTC is committed to providing a work environment in which staff, contractors, volunteers, and students are safe from harm.
+All staff, contractors, volunteers, and students will take seriously the problem of Workplace Violence and Domestic Violence.
+Staff, contractors, volunteers, and students must conduct themselves in a manner that promotes a safe, secure, and violence-free work environment.
+WSCJTC will take reasonable steps to foster and promote a safe and secure Workplace environment for all agency staff, contractors, volunteers, and students. - C. WSCJTC is committed to providing support and assistance to staff who are victims of Domestic Violence.
 This may include resource and referral information, work schedule adjustments, approving an alternate worksite, leave as needed to get assistance or obtain safety, and other assistance and accommodations as reasonably appropriate.
-This policy addresses WSCJTC's responsibility to make reasonable safety accommodations requested by staff who are victims of domestic violence, sexual assault, or stalking unless WSCJTC can show the accommodation would cause an undue hardship. - D. Staff will not be discriminated against for being a victim of domestic violence.

-E. Prohibited Behavior
+This policy addresses WSCJTC's responsibility to make reasonable safety accommodations requested by staff who are victims of Domestic Violence, sexual assault, or stalking unless WSCJTC can show the accommodation would cause an undue hardship. - D. Staff will not be discriminated against for being a victim of Domestic Violence. - E. Prohibited Behavior

-While using state resources, conducting state business, or while in a state facility or state vehicle, WSCJTC staff are prohibited from behaviors that include:
+While using state resources, conducting state business, or while in a state facility or state vehicle, WSCJTC staff, contractors, volunteers, and students are prohibited from behaviors that include:

-- 1. Committing workplace violence, domestic violence, or threatening such violence; - 2.
+- 1. Committing Workplace Violence, Domestic Violence, or threatening such violence; - 2.
 Injuring or threatening to injure another person physically; - 3.
 Engaging in behavior that creates a reasonable fear of injury to another person; - 4.
 Engaging in behavior that subjects another person to extreme emotional distress; - 5.
-Possessing, brandishing, or using a weapon that is not required by the staff's position; - 6.
-Intentionally damaging property or threatening to damage property of a staff member, student, WSCJTC or another government agency; - 7.
-Retaliating against staff or students who, in good faith, report a violation of this policy.
+Possessing, brandishing, or using a weapon that is not required for the position; - 6.
+Intentionally damaging property or threatening to damage property of a staff member, contractor, volunteer, or student, WSCJTC or another government agency; - 7.
+Retaliating against staff, contractors, volunteers, or students who, in good faith, report a violation of this policy. - F. Reporting performing work functions.
+If reported to the supervisor, the supervisor will notify the agency Risk Manager as soon as possible.

-F. Reporting

-WSCJTC staff must immediately report to a supervisor or the agency Risk Manager, acts or threats of violence they experience or witness in the workplace or while performing work functions.
+WSCJTC staff must immediately report to a supervisor or the agency Risk Manager, acts or threats of violence they experience or witness in the Workplace or while